StevenCyb/SpinnerPickerJs/README.md

 </script>
 ```
 ## Function Overview
-The `SpinnerPicker` class contains the following constructor and functtions.
+The `SpinnerPicker` class contains the following constructor and functions.
 # Configuration And Constructor
 ```js
 /*